 However, nonprofits should periodically review and update their bylaws to ensure that they factor in current realities.
 Before amending your nonprofit’s bylaw, ensure that the changes are in line with your state laws.
 The bylaw already has made provisions for amendment procedures that should be followed.
 The amendment procedure may include:

 - The required vote required for an amendment to pass

 - The difference between voting members and voting directors

 - What the notice for board meetings must say.

 After the amendment has passed, ensure that everyone sees the new bylaw.
 In addition, you must inform IRS when you have effected the changes.
 Afterward, the list of changes made would be sent to the IRS Exempt Organization Determination Office or filed as Form 990 or Form 990-EZ.

 Nonprofits bylaws are critical to the successful operation of every charity organization.
 It gives direction to board members when making decisions, thereby helping the management of nonprofits to remain focused on their cause.
-In addition, a coherent bylaw can help boost a nonprofit’s image and make it easy for them to get a line of credit to facilitate their activities when funding is sorely lacking.
+In addition, a coherent bylaw can help boost a nonprofit’s image.